Performer: Battelle Memorial Institute

 Project dates: August 2014 - July 2016

 While everyone else exits, they rush in.
-Protecting the health and safety of first responders and healthcare workers is an essential part of planning for public health emergencies.
+Protecting the health and safety of first responders and health care workers is an essential part of planning for public health emergencies.
 Personal protective equipment (PPE) items such as respirators, protective clothing, and eye protection are standard supplies.

-One of many preparedness and response challenges is ensuring adequate supplies of this protective equipment during an emergency, when responders may need to don additional protective gear, or replace used equipment more rapidly as they treat an increased number of patients.
+One of many preparedness and response challenges is ensuring adequate supplies of this protective equipment during an emergency, when responders may need to don additional protective gear or replace used equipment more rapidly as they treat an increased number of patients.

 One type of respirator routinely used to protect workers from biological hazards is known as an N95 filtering facepiece respirator (FFR, pictured).
-These respirators protect the wearer by removing contaminants from the air.
+These respirators protect the wearer by filtering contaminants from the air.
 Currently, these respirators must be discarded after one use, but in emergency response circumstances such as an emerging infectious disease (pandemic influenza, for example) or intentional release of a biological threat agent, reuse of these respirators may be necessary to maintain adequate supplies.